 Reclaimed a spot among the top-10 money-winners after a year's absence, finishing sixth on the money list for the second time in the last three seasons.
 Along with Rod Spittle, played in all 24 official events.
 Ranked third on the Champions Tour in sub-par rounds with 55.

 Did not compete on the PGA TOUR for the first time since 1982.
 Played in 24 Champions Tour events.
 Never went more than four starts during the year without a top-10 finish and his two best efforts on the Champions Tour came in October.

 Enjoyed another solid year on the Champions Tour, posting 10 top-10s in 25 starts.
 Of those top-10s, he finished T2 at the Liberty Mutual Legends of Golf and successfully defended his Walmart First Tee Open at Pebble Beach, good for his third Champions Tour victory.
 Was one of only four players to compete in all 25 official events.
 His 51 sub-par rounds led the Champions Tour.
 The Champions Tour's Player of the Month in September.

-Cracked the $1-million mark for sixth straight season and eighth time in last nine years and has finished in the top 100 on the money list 22 consecutive seasons
+Cracked the $1-million mark for sixth straight season and eighth time in last nine years and has finished in the top 100 on the money list 22 consecutive seasons.

 Earned more than $1 million for the first time.
-Had eight second-place finishes between first and second victories (1988-1997)
+Had eight second-place finishes between first and second victories (1988-1997).

 First earned TOUR card in the fall of 1982 but lost his playing privileges.
 Sat out the 1984 season and then regained his player's card at the National Qualifying Tournament in fall of 1984.